MONUMENT VALLEY - VALLEY OF THE GODS, MYSTERY VALLEY, SLOT CANYON - APRIL 16-21, 2019

 NEW!
 Mystery Valley with Navajo guides.

 NEW!
-TWO slot canyons with Navajo guides.
+Slot canyon with Navajo guides.
 We won't be photographing Lower Antelope Canyon as it doesn't allow photo tours and tripods any longer.
 We will have Navajo guides to Antelope Canyon X and/or Secret Canyon.

 NEW!
 Toadstool Hoodoos.